-Its recognition for being a masterpiece has made it no stranger to redesign concepts over the years.
-The most recent comes from graphic designer Luke Carvill, whose aim was to make it more user-friendly.
+Despite being recognised as one of the best infographics (opens in new tab) ever made, the map has been conceptually redesigned several times over the years.
+The most recent attempt comes from graphic designer Luke Carvill, who aimed to make it more user-friendly.

 "Visual hierarchy implemented with the lines, tube lines (most frequent) in bold solid colour, other TFL services (less frequent) in a pastel shade with darker border, National Rail services (least frequent) as hollow lines," says Carvill.
-"This draws the attention of the eye towards the busier services and subconsciously suggests the most regular option.
-Overground, DLR and Tramlink services are now displayed as the multiple services they are – rather than one line – and are named after the areas they are mostly within, or the station they terminate at."
+"This draws the attention of the eye towards the busier services and subconsciously suggests the most regular option."
+In addition, rather than being shown as one line, the Overground, DLR and Tramlink services are now displayed as the multiple services they are, and are named after the areas they are mostly within, or the station they terminate at, continues Carvill.

-We don't know of plans to replace Beck's original design any time soon, but Carvill's design certainly highlights how much the network has grown in the last 88 years.
-Is it time for a redesign?
+We don't know of any plans to replace Beck's original design any time soon, but Carvill's design certainly highlights how much the network has grown in the last 88 years.
+Is it time the London tube map was redesigned?